afolivieri/telegram_overseer/README.md

 ## Updates

-- 02/02/2024 **I fixed a disruptive bug that caused crashed at the program initialization, sorry if anyone had troubles**
+- **02/02/2024**: Fixed a disruptive bug that caused crashes at program initialization.
+Apologies for any inconvenience caused.
-- 05/02/2024 **The search_keywords function now includes additional context in the output CSV.
-For every matched keyword, a snippet of text surrounding the match is provided to give more insight into the data.**
+- **05/02/2024**: Enhanced the `search_keywords` function to include context snippets in the output CSV.
+For every matched keyword, a snippet of text surrounding the match is provided, offering more insight into the data.
+- **20/04/2024**: Added frequency calculation and CSV export for daily and weekly post frequencies.
+A general overview is now available in `./graphs_data_and_visualizations/frequency/general_overview/{self.now}_general.csv`.

 ### Version 1.01

 **Release Date:** 01/02/2024

 **Major Changes:**

-1. **SQL Table Structure Changes:**
+1. **SQL Table Structure Updates:**
-   - The SQL database structure has been updated.
-These changes are not backward compatible with previous versions.
-Users are advised to start a fresh database setup to accommodate these changes.
+   - Updated the SQL database structure for improved performance and scalability. **Note:** These changes are not backward compatible with previous versions.
+Users are advised to set up a new database.

-2. **Keywords Search Functionality:**
+2. **Enhanced Keywords Search Functionality:**
-   - A new feature, 'Keywords Search', has been added.
-This allows users to search for specific keywords within posts in a case-insensitive manner, enhancing the tool's analytical capabilities.
+   - Added a 'Keywords Search' feature that allows for case-insensitive searches of specific keywords within posts.
-   - #### How to Use:
+   - **How to Use:**
-     1. Enter a list of comma-separated keywords.
-If a keyword ends with an asterisk `*`, the search will include variations of the word with up to three additional characters.
+     1. Input a list of comma-separated keywords.
+Keywords ending with an asterisk `*` will include variations ending with up to three additional characters.
-     2. Provide a start date to filter the SQL database.
+     2. Specify a start date to filter posts within the SQL database.
-     3. The tool will generate a CSV file containing all posts that match the given keywords and date criteria.
-The CSV file will be saved in the `./graphs_data_and_visualizations/keywords/{current_date}` directory, where `{current_date}` is the date of the search.
+     3. The tool will generate and save a CSV file in `./graphs_data_and_visualizations/keywords/{current_date}` directory, capturing all posts that match the keywords and date criteria.

-   - This feature is particularly useful for analyzing the presence of specific topics or terms within the Telegram channel data.
-3. **Optional Replies Retrieval Flag:**
+3. **Optional Replies Retrieval:**
-   - Users now have the option to include or exclude replies when retrieving messages.
-This makes the data collection process more flexible and tailored to specific analysis needs.
+   - Introduced an option to include or exclude replies in message retrievals, allowing for customized data collection.

-4. **Direct Link to Messages:**
+4. **Direct Links to Messages:**
-   - The SQL database now includes direct links to the original Telegram messages.
-This allows for easier referencing and accessing of the source material directly from the database.
+   - The SQL database now stores direct links to the original Telegram messages, facilitating easier access to source material.

-5. **Forwarded Messages Linking:**
-   - For forwarded messages, links to the original posts are now included in the SQL database.
-This feature provides a better understanding of the message context and origin.
+5. **Linking Forwarded Messages:**
+   - Forwarded messages in the database now include links to their original posts, enhancing context understanding and traceability.

 ### Setting Up a Telegram Developer Account and Obtaining API Credentials